darwinia-network/docs/docs/msgport/tutorial/remix-demo.md

 ### Deploy The TestSender

 After successfully compiling **`TestSender.sol`**, the next step is to deploy it on the Pangolin testnet.
-Switch your wallet to the Pangolin network, if you need information on how to do this, consult the **[network details](https://docs.darwinia.network/pangolin-chain-1e9ac8b09e874e8abd6a7f18c096ca6a#47cab1dccc194ab8b83631cbf5aaaf24)**.
+Switch your wallet to the Pangolin network, if you need information on how to do this, consult the [network details](../../evm/chains/pangolin.md#network-info).
 The contract requires a parameter for the constructor **`address port`**, which is the address of the ORMP port, a constant across all networks.
 Enter **`0x0000000005d961F950adA391C1511c92bbc64D9F`** as the parameter and click the deploy button to deploy the contract on the Pangolin testnet.
 To monitor the transaction status, you may also visit the [Pangolin Subscan](https://pangolin.subscan.io/).

 ![msgport-tutorial-remix-2](../../images/msgport-tutorial-remix-2.png)